kvarak/dnd/docs/_Classes/feyblood.md

 #### Siren Connection
 You have a connections to the sirens of the sea, and gain the following abilities:

 **Child of the Sea**.
-When wet, you can use your ***action*** to form your lower body into something resempling a sea creature: iridescent scales and the wide tail of a fish.
+When wet, you can use your ***action*** to form your lower body into something resempling a sea creature; iridescent scales and the wide tail of a fish.
 If you are dry, you immediately revert to your normal form.
 While you have a tail, your movement speed becomes 5 feet on land, but your swimming speed increases by 10 ft.

 **Captivating Song**.
 As Nixie above.

 **Stupefying Touch**.
-As an ***action***, you touch a creature you can see within 5 feet of you.
-The creature must succeed a Wisdom saving throw or take psychic damage equal to a number of d6s equivalent to your proficiency bonus and be incapacitated until the start of your next turn.
+As an ***action***, you can touch a which must succeed a Wisdom saving throw or take psychic damage equal to a number of d6s equivalent to your proficiency bonus and be incapacitated until the start of your next turn.
 This feature has no effect on constructs or undead.
 You can use this ability once, and can regain it after a long rest.

 ### Drench
-Starting at 6th level, you can manipulate the ambient water present in the air.
-As an ***action***, you can extinguish all nonmagical flames within 30 feet of you.
+You can manipulate the ambient water present in the air.
+As an ***action***, you can extinguish all nonmagical flames within 30 ft.
 This can also be used as a ***reaction***, to gain resistance to an incoming fire damage.

 You can use this feature a number of times equal to your Spark, and regain expended uses when you finish a long rest.

 ### Nereid’s Grace
-From 10th level, you blend in with the waters around you.
+You blend in with the waters around you.
 You can breathe underwater, and while submerged, you are heavily obscured to creatures outside of the water and lightly obscured to creatures within the same body of water.
 While in the rain, you are lightly obscured.

-In addition, while using your swim speed, your movement is unaffected by difficult terrain.
+In addition, while swimming, your movement is unaffected by difficult terrain.
 While underwater, spells and magical effects can neither reduce your speed nor cause you to be paralyzed or restrained.

 ### Soul of the Water
-At 14th level, you become one with the sea.
+You become one with the sea.
 Your swimming speed increases to 40 feet or becomes equal to your land speed, whichever is higher.
 In addition, while it is raining or when you are underwater, you can use your ***action*** to become invisible.
 You remain invisible until you make an attack, cast a spell, or move out of the water.

 You can use this feature a number of times equal to your Spark, and regain expended uses when you finish a long rest.